2024 Summer Olympics: Medal reallocations from previous Olympics

-In addition to the Medalist Celebrations and the protocolar parts of the Opening Ceremony, the Champions Park also received some medal reallocation ceremonies from previous Olympics dating back as far as 2000.
-Due to new IOC rules and protocols, one specific medal awarding ceremony held in this venue was for the figure skating team event from the 2022 Winter Olympics in Beijing.
+In addition to the Medalist Celebrations and the protocolar parts of the Opening Ceremony, the Champions Park also received some medal reallocation ceremonies from previous Summer Olympics dating back as far as 2000.
+Due to new IOC rules and protocols, one Winter Olympic medal awarding ceremony also held in this venue was for the figure skating team event from the 2022 Winter Olympics in Beijing.
 It had been the first Olympic medal ceremony to be delayed after Kamila Valieva from original gold medalist Russia was reported and then confirmed to have tested positive in 2021 for trimetazidine.
-In January 2024, the Court of Arbitration for Sport disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation, and the International Skating Union subsequently subtracted Valieva's scores, which upgraded the United States and Japan to gold and silver respectively.
+In January 2024, the Court of Arbitration for Sport disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation, and the International Skating Union subsequently subtracted Valieva's scores, which upgraded the United States and Japan to gold and silver, respectively.
 Canada, which had originally placed fourth, failed in their bid to have Russia's bronze medal taken away.
 Under the IOC's new Medal Reallocation Rules, the IOC, the ISU, and the National Olympic Committees for both the United States and Japan coordinated this medal ceremony.
 There was thus trail maintenance used during Beijing 2022.
 However, both delegations for weather reasons wore their Paris 2024 uniforms.
 The Beijing 2022 soundtrack was still used for the medal ceremony, but both teams wore Paris 2024 national uniforms and it was the first medal ceremony from the 2022 Winter Olympics to have a full crowd, as there had been reduced audiences in 2022 due to the COVID-19 pandemic.
+The Russian team was unable to attend the medal ceremony due to the suspension of the Russian Olympic Committee (ROC) and other related logistical issues.